 A married person can file for divorce in New Jersey by alleging either at-fault grounds such as adultery, desertion, imprisonment, or bigamy, among others.
 A party can file for dissolution of a marriage based on no-fault grounds known as irreconcilable differences under Title 2A:34-2.
 A judge can grant a divorce based on irreconcilable differences when the parties have lived separately for six months, and the judge finds that there is no hope of reconciliation.
 As part of their divorce, the parties can agree on how to distribute the marital property and the marital debts.
 Furthermore, depending on the length of the marriage and the financial situation of them, the judge can order an award of alimony.
 For more information, visit our Bergen County Divorce page.Why Choose Aretsky Law Group, P.C.?

 The Bergen County attorneys from Aretsky Law Group, P.C. pride themselves on working very closely with their clients to achieve the best result possible.
 Aretsky Law Group, P.C. attorneys have the knowledge, skill, and determination coupled with using cutting-edge technology to achieve justice for their clients.

 Aretsky Law Group P.C. is available 24/7 to address your legal needs.
-Aretsky Law Group P.C.’s main office is located across the street from the Bergen County Judicial Complex and has conveniently located meeting places throughout New Jersey to assist you.
-Call 800-537-4154 to schedule your initial consultation or visit our website at Aretsky Law Group for more information.Ridgewood Location
+Aretsky Law Group P.C. has conveniently located meeting locations throughout Bergen County to assist you.
+Call 800-537-4154 to schedule your initial consultation.Hackensack Location

 45 N Broad St #19